gelmio/oblivious-svelte/oblivious/Oblivious.md

 Nah.
 Fuck off!
 This is a joke.
 I break off the staring contest and look around at the mob of blokes who have walked over.
 They all look serious.
-I eventually find my voice. "*This* is the boat??
+I eventually find my voice. "*This* is the boat??"
 "Yes."
 *"This??"*
 "Yes."